Street life & work in 1877

 A strawberry seller

-The book calls strawberries “the most delicious of English fruits” and describes them being carted through the street in summer by sellers who called out: “Fine strawberries.
+The book calls strawberries “the most delicious of English fruits”.
+In summer, street sellers called out: “Fine strawberries.
 All ripe!
 All ripe!”
 Strawberries were imported from the west of England, other countries and farms around the capital, and were sold wholesale at Covent Garden.
 Being so delicate, the strawberries had to be sold on the same day the trader bought them.

 Flooding in Lambeth